Baked Apple Chips

 - A bowl of water

-- Teaspoon of lemon juice
+- Tsp of lemon juice

-1. Preheat oven to 225f.
+1. Preheat the oven to 225 ° f.

-2. Mix lemon into bowl of water.
+2. Mix lemon juice into a bowl of water.

 3. Slice apples as thin as possible, removing seeds.